Grades and Course Units

 Calculating Grade Point Average (GPA)

-• To compute the total honor points for a desired time frame, multiply the credits per course by the honor points associated with the grade for a course (displayed in chart above).
+• To compute the total honor points for a desired time frame, multiply the units per course by the honor points associated with the grade for a course (displayed in chart above).
 Sum the product for all courses in the desired time frame.

 • The following grade symbols are never associated with honor points and are therefore not used in the calculation of the GPA: AU, P, W, and MG.